 Since I’m in graduate school now, let’s do some data analysis.

 On September 10th, 2017, I sent a route called Fight Club.
 It is a power endurance test-piece of the Pacific Northwest.
 At 13b/c** it is the hardest thing I have ever climbed.
 It’s around 18 meters long (feels a lot longer) and is around 45 moves.

-It took me fifty-seven working attempts spread over twenty-two different days; some days I focused entirely on the route, other days I only gave it a single burn.
+It took me many attempts spread over around a month different days; some days I focused entirely on the route, other days I only gave it a single burn.
 That amounts to 40% of my total amount of days spent rock climbing outdoors since moving to Seattle in January 2017.
 I have never come close to giving a route so many attempts before.

 I drew three different beta maps; the first I wrote on May 27th, 2017

 Two new friends kept the psyche alive – Nic and Josie

 One more go, just one more go, until it was finished.